fijshion/javascript-clients/packages/host-inventory/doc/classes/HostsApi.md

 ▸ **apiHostGetHostTagCount**(`hostIdList`, `perPage?`, `page?`, `orderBy?`, `orderHow?`, `options?`): `Promise`<`AxiosResponse`<[`TagCountOut`](../interfaces/TagCountOut.md), `any`\>\>

-Get the number of tags on a host <br /><br /> Required permissions: inventory:hosts:read
+Get the number of tags on a host or hosts <br /><br /> Required permissions: inventory:hosts:read

 **`Summary`**

-Get the number of tags on a host
+Get the number of tags on a host or hosts

 **`Throws`**